php-static-analysis/psalm-plugin/README.md

 This is a Psalm plugin that allows Psalm to understand a new set of attributes that replace the PHPDoc annotations.
 These attributes are defined in [this repository](https://github.com/php-static-analysis/attributes)

+NOTE: Version 0.4.0 of this plugin requires Php Parser v5.
+The current available version of Psalm (v5) does not support this version of the parser, so currently this library only supports the `dev-master` version of Psalm.
+If you need to use Psalm 5, you will need to use version 0.3 of this plugin.

 ## Example

 In order to show how code would look with these attributes, we can look at the following example.
 This is how a class looks like with the current annotations: